FindMySchool LogoFindMySchool

 Excellent.
 The music department offers over twenty clubs per week, including eight school choirs and four orchestras.
 Cantorum is the premier vocal ensemble; the Jazz Orchestra and Jazz Band perform regularly at prestigious venues.
 The school's music calendar includes an annual Jazz Night, a Music Tour to Italy, and regular performances in the dedicated performing arts theatre (opened by the Duke of Gloucester in 2004).
 Several students each year perform in West End productions, and alumni have progressed to conservatoires and professional careers.
 The annual Leavers' Concert celebrates the achievements of departing students, with performances from all major ensembles.

-In 2024, 77% of leavers progressed to university.
-The school has a strong record of progression to Russell Group universities and to Oxbridge.
-In the most recent measurement period, 16 students secured places at Oxford and Cambridge (10 Cambridge, 6 Oxford).
+Leavers progress to Russell Group universities and to Oxbridge.
 Beyond Oxbridge, students regularly progress to Imperial College, UCL, Durham, Edinburgh, Bristol, and Warwick.
-Approximately 14% of leavers enter employment directly, typically competitive graduate schemes.
+Some leavers enter employment directly, typically competitive graduate schemes.
 A small minority pursue apprenticeships.

 Get in touch with the school directly